dkirkby/E4S/projects/DSP.md

 Now that you have established the typical noise level of your audio environment, you are ready to identify a signal with a dominant frequency that is significantly above the noise level.

 Modify your code to loop over the power values for `0 < i < NMEASURE // 2` and find the largest value.
-If this is at least 1000 times larger than your `NOISE_LEVEL`, then print the corresponding frequency in Hertz, `i * df`.
+If this is at least 100 times larger than your `NOISE_LEVEL`, then print the corresponding frequency in Hertz, `i * df`.

-Test your frequency measurement program with the reference 440 Hz tone.
+Test your frequency measurement program with the reference 1600 Hz tone.
 What is the frequency resolution of your measurement, i.e. what is the smallest difference in frequency that you can detect?
-Is your measurement consistent with the known value of 440 Hz given this resolution?
+Is your measurement consistent with the known value of 1600 Hz given this resolution?
 Is this resolution sufficient for a musical instrument tuner?

-Test your frequency measurement at different tone frequencies from 220 - 880 Hz (a two octave range).
+Try varying the tone frequency over the range 800 - 3200 Hz (2 octaves) and see how accurately you are able to measure different frequencies.
+You may need to increase the volume at lower frequencies in order to reach the 100x noise detection threshold.